Voice Search Optimisation for UK Businesses:

 People speak very differently than they type when searching online.
 Someone typing might search “dentist London” whilst researching options casually.
 Someone speaking says “I need to find a dentist near me who can see me this week”—they’re actively looking to book appointments.

 This distinction matters enormously.
-According to voice search specialists, typed searches often indicate research mode.
+Typed searches often indicate research mode.
 Voice searches typically indicate action mode—people want immediate solutions to current problems.

 The Conversational Nature of Voice Queries

 This single query reveals what the customer needs, how urgent it is, and what influences their decision.
 Voice searches often expose intent far more clearly than typed queries.
-According to LOCALiQ’s experience working with UK businesses, local companies have huge advantages here because you already know how your customers talk—you hear their questions daily on the phone, in person, and through emails.
+Local businesses have a natural advantage in voice search — you already know how your customers speak because you hear their questions every day, by phone, in person, and through email

 Local Intent Dominates Voice Searches